1. I have a permanent certificate and a continuing contract. Do I need to have a professional growth plan?

 A plan can be formatted in many ways.
 Some teachers prefer a linear plan, while others prefer a mind map or web format.
 Some school staffs have adopted a format that fits their unique needs.
 Whatever format is chosen, the plan should include goals, strategies, timelines, meaningful measures and required resources.

 It’s not the number of goals that is critical but the quality of the goals.
 Goals need to reflect the teacher’s self-assessed learning needs, demonstrate a relationship to the Teaching Quality Standard and take into consideration the education plans of the school, school authority and the government (or the program statement of the ECS operator).
 As a general rule, a growth plan should have fewer than five goals.

-Only after you have developed goals that fulfill the policy requirements which call for an annual teacher “professional” growth plan.
+Personal or wellness goals can be added only after you have developed goals that fulfill the policy requirements that call for an annual teacher professional growth plan.
 The provincial policy specifies that the teacher’s goals reflect the Teaching Quality Standard.
-Personal or wellness goals may make you a healthier, better person but the focus of the plan must be on professional as opposed to personal growth.
+Personal or wellness goals may make you a healthier and better person, but the plan must focus on professional as opposed to personal growth.

 10. Do I need to align my professional growth plan with school and district goals?